kestra-io/shiny_rocks/README.md

 # ✨ Shiny Rocks

-**_✨ Shiny Rocks_** is fictional company creating smartphones (_"those shiny rocks in our pockets"_).
+**_✨ Shiny Rocks_** is a fictional company creating smartphones (_"those shiny rocks in our pockets"_).
 This project aims to provide a full working example of Kestra as you could have in a company.

 **What is this repo?**